muffycompo/radiusdesk-installer/README.md

    d) SSH into the local/remote server atleast once to have SSH add an entry in its `known_hosts` file. i.e. `ssh localhost` or `ssh 192.168.23.101`

    e) Edit the `servers` if you want to customize your server groups.
-Reference: `http://docs.ansible.com/ansible/intro\_inventory.html#hosts-and-groups`
+Reference: `http://docs.ansible.com/ansible/intro_inventory.html#hosts-and-groups`

 2. Run/execute the Installer as **root** or a user with sudo privileges `cd radiusdesk-installer; ./rd-installer` and select I or 1 to commence the installation of RADIUSDesk using default values.
 3. Grab yourself a **cup of Coffee** as the installer provisions your server with RADIUSDesk.
 4. When the installer is done installing and configuring your system, we recommend rebooting your machine/server to ensure everything is persistent on reboot.

 ## Features
-1. A very customizable installer (Edit `roles/radiusdesk/vars/Debian.yml` or `roles/radiusdesk/vars/RedHat.yml` depending on your Operating System family like Debian, RedHat etc)

-**Note:** ensure you use a YAML linter to check your syntax anytime you make any change to the variable file(s).
+1. A very customizable installer (Edit `roles/radiusdesk/vars/Debian.yml` or `roles/radiusdesk/vars/RedHat.yml` depending on your Operating System family like Debian, RedHat etc). **Note:** ensure you use a YAML linter to check your syntax anytime you make any change to the variable file(s).

 2. Somewhat modularized, so you can always extend RADIUSDesk installer to support your environment